gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 markdown files that each should be a page.

 TODO finish this once it's more settled how to modify nodes to add slugs and other special fields that we want to associate with a node.
-Perhaps `addFieldToNode`.
+Perhaps `createNodeField`.